mirage/mirage-www/tmpl/blog/introducing-asn1.md

 contain [statically constructive][rec-defn] parts -- this expression could never terminate in a strict language.

-We can get around that by wrapping grammars in `Lazy.t` (or just thunks), but this would be too awkward to use.
+We can get around that by wrapping grammars in `Lazy.t` (or just closures), but this would be too awkward to use.
 Like many other similar libraries, we need to provide a fixpoint combinator: